GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 Which is cumbersome.
 Flags require an additional step to define the enum, but after that allow you to manipulate values much more nicely.

-To create @ref BansheeEngine::Flags<Enum, Storage> "Flags" for an enum simply define a `typedef` with your enum type provided as the template parameter.
+To create @ref bs::Flags<Enum, Storage> "Flags" for an enum simply define a `typedef` with your enum type provided as the template parameter.
 You must also follow that definition with a @ref BS_FLAGS_OPERATORS macro in order to ensure all operators are properly defined.
 For example:
 ~~~~~~~~~~~~~{.cpp}
 typedef Flags<MyFlag> MyFlags;
 BS_FLAGS_OPERATORS(MyFlag)